MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 ## Importing Fixed-Format Data

 *Fixed-format* data is text data in which each variable occupies a fixed-width column in the input data file.
-The format is completely specified by the width of each column and each column’s data type.
+Column width, rather than a delimiter, gives the data its structure.
 You can import fixed-format data using the *rxImport* function.

-Fixed-format data may be accompanied by a *schema file* with an .sts extension describing the width and type of each column.
+Optionally, fixed-format data might be associated with a *schema file* having an .sts extension.
+The schema describes the width and type of each column.
 For complete details on creating a schema file, see page 93 of the Stat/Transfer PDF Manual (<http://www.stattransfer.com/stman10.pdf>).
 If you have a schema file, you can create the input data source very simply by specifying the schema file name as the input data file.

-For example, the RevoScaleR SampleData directory contains a fixed-format version of the claims data as the file claims.dat and a schema file named claims.sts.
+The [built-in samples](scaler-user-guide-sample-data.md) include a fixed-format version of the claims data as the file claims.dat and a schema file named claims.sts.
 To import the data using this schema file, we use *RxImport* as follows:

-#  Importing Fixed Format Data
+	# Verify the sample files exist
+	> list.files(rxGetOption("sampleDataDir"))

+	# (Windows only) Set a working directory for which you have write access
+	> setwd("c:/users/temp")

+	# Specify the source schema file, load data, and save output as a new XDF
-	inFile <- file.path(readPath, "claims.sts")
+	> inFile <- file.path(rxGetOption("sampleDataDir"), "claims.sts")
-	claimsFF <- rxImport(inData = inFile, outFile = "claimsFF.xdf")
+	> claimsFF <- rxImport(inData=inFile, outFile="claimsFF.xdf")

-You can get information about the file using *rxGetInfo* as usual:
+Return summary infomration using *rxGetInfo*:

 	rxGetInfo(claimsFF, getVarInfo=TRUE)

-This gives the following output:

 	File name: C:\\YourOutputPath\\claims.xdf

 		File name: C:\YourOutputPath\claims.xdf
 		Number of observations: 128
 		Number of variables: 6
 		Number of blocks: 1
 		Compression type: zlib
 		Variable information:
 		Var 1: RowNum, Type: numeric, Storage: float32, Low/High: (1.0000, 128.0000)
 		Var 2: age, Type: character
 		Var 3: car.age, Type: character
 		Var 4: type, Type: character
 		Var 5: cost, Type: numeric, Storage: float32, Low/High: (11.0000, 850.0000)
 		Var 6: number, Type: numeric, Storage: float32, Low/High: (0.0000, 434.0000)

 To read all string data as factors, set the *stringsAsFactors* argument to *TRUE* in your call to *rxImport*

 	claimsFF2 <- rxImport(inFile, outFile = "claimsFF2.xdf", stringsAsFactors=TRUE)
 	rxGetInfo(claimsFF2, getVarInfo=TRUE)

 If you have fixed-format data without a schema file, you can specify the start, width, and type information for each variable using the *colInfo* argument to the *RxTextData* data source constructor, and then read in the data using *rxImport*: